aganglada/pwa/README.md

 ## Pros of building PWA's

+* Is web!
+(No need to maintain different codebases)
 * Increases engagement on iOS users
-* No updates required
+* Easy updates, no need to deal with app stores (Licensing, updates t&cs...ect.)
-* Search engine indexed
+* Search engine indexed / Easy to discorver
-* Home screen installation
+* Home screen installation / No need to download them
 * Alllow starting smaller and scale
 * Better for people with slow phones / connection
 * Faster development